moazelsawaf/cnbc_algo_01_dart/README.md

 ## 📖 Repository Philosophy

-### The repository is designed with the following key points in mind
+### The repository is designed with the following key points in mind:

 - 📂 All the implementation files are located under the `lib/` folder and the test files are located under the `test/` folder.